hotcode002/git-test/file-1-hotcode.md

 line 1
-line 1.5 added in between and more line 2
+line 1.5 deleted in between and more line 2